GaloisInc/helib-demos/README.md

 There are two dependencies - [HElib](https://github.com/shaih/HElib) and [NTL](https://github.com/shaih/HElib) (required by HElib).
-The makefile is set up to download and build them to the **deps** directory.
-First run
+The makefile is set up to download and build them to the **deps** directory automatically.
+Simply compile everything with

->    make deps

-This will download and install NTL and HElib to the **deps** directory.
-From here you can simply compile the demos with

 >    make